 A therapy animal is a pet who is controllable, reliable and predictable.
 The animal has good manners in public and is comfortable in unfamiliar environments and with new people.
 Common therapy animals are dogs, cats, birds, rabbits, guinea pigs, pot bellied pigs, and horses.
 A therapy animal is NOT a service animal. an emotional support animal, nor a working animal.

 What is a therapy team?

 A therapy team is a human volunteer and his/her pet.
-The human side of the team has participated in a training class and the team has passed an evaluation meeting certain minimum requirements to be a registered team with Therapy Animals of San Antonio or Pet Partners®.
+The human side of the team has participated in a training class and the team has passed an evaluation meeting certain minimum requirements to be a team with a Local or Pet Partners® registration.

 What are animal-assisted activities?